SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 see their eyes start to wander, or they fall into a conversation about the last game (or worse, what they watched on television last night), you know something’s gone wrong.
-This section should help you maintain an involving story and a sense of “really being there.”
+This section should help you maintain an involving story and a sense of "really being there."

 Setting the Scene
 Your ﬁrst job is to vividly depict the scene unfolding before the